Catharina Elmsäter-Svärd, Chairwoman of Drive Sweden, started off by reminding the audience about ”why we are doing this’.

-“We have worked with pods, or autonomous buses.
+“We worked with pods, or autonomous buses.
 Our starting point was to use a platform developed by ITRL (Integrated Transport Research Lab) at KTH.
-The students have then created several concepts, based on two scenarios – one here in Kista and the other one in Barkaby.
-Instead of being limited by technical issues, they have had a human approach – how would we like this to work?
-They have really enjoyed this project.”
+The students then created several concepts, based on two scenarios – one here in Kista and the other one in Barkaby.
+Instead of being limited by technical issues, they took a human approach – how would we like this to work?
+They really enjoyed this project.”

 Concept by Hillevi Hesseldahl, David Molander and Simon Skinner:

-Among other things, the participants could also learn more about BestMile, Freelway and UniqueSec during their partner pitches.
+Among other things, the participants also learned more about BestMile, Freelway and UniqueSec during their partner pitches.

 - Program Update, Jan Hellåker

 - Big and Continuous Data, Sonia Yeh, UC Davis & Chalmers

 - Autolog - freight applications, Sofie Vennersten, CLOSER at Lindholmen Science Park